Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 Stage 5: Second Motion and Final Decree of Divorce

 Once the cooling-off period has elapsed — or been waived — both spouses appear before the court to reaffirm their consent.
 This is the final step.
-For NRI clients, the decree can be mailed or collected through our office after it is issued.

 • Court confirms that consent remains voluntary and informed